off-by-some/contrakit/docs/api/README.md

 # Contrakit API Reference

-**A Python library for mathematical modeling of observational contradictions and multi-perspective analysis.**
+**A Python library for mathematical modeling of observational contradictions and multi-perspective analysis.** Put differently, it's about understanding disagreement.

 This API reference provides detailed documentation for each module in the `contrakit` library, including usage patterns, architecture notes, and entry points for both casual users and advanced integrators.